 - Oregon ash

-Many of the low-maintenance landscaping techniques mentioned above are also low cost because they are easy DIY projects, use less water, and won’t require replacing plants frequently.
+Many low-maintenance landscaping techniques are also low-cost because they are easy DIY projects, use less water, and won’t require replacing plants frequently.
+Try out some of these options for cheap landscaping in Portland:

 When to Call a Landscaping Professional